-Food Standards Australia New Zealand (FSANZ) has assessed an application made by AB Enzymes to permit thermomycolin (EC 3.4.21.65), a serine endopeptidase (protease), sourced from a genetically modified (GM) strain of Trichoderma reesei containing the thermomycolin gene from Malbranchea cinnamomea.
-Permission is sought for its use as a processing aid in the manufacture and/or processing of meat, seafood and vegetable products.
-FSANZ has prepared a draft food regulatory measure and pursuant to section 31 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act), FSANZ now calls for submissions to assist consideration of that draft food regulatory measure.
+Food Standards Australia New Zealand (FSANZ) has assessed an application made by Novozymes Australia Pty Ltd to amend the Australia New Zealand Food Standards Code to permit a new processing aid, phospholipase A1, derived from a genetically modified strain (GM) of Aspergillus oryzae, for use in the manufacture of bakery products and has prepared a draft food regulatory measure.
+Pursuant to section 31 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act), FSANZ now calls for submissions to assist consideration of the draft food regulatory measure.